On continuity of Chatterjee's rank correlation and related dependence measures: Continuity of

-\begin{remark} \begin{enumerate}[(a)] \item Condition \eqref{ThmCont1} of Theorem \ref{ThmCont} states that the sequence of Markov products \((Y_n,Y_n')_{n \in \mathbb{N}}\) converges in distribution to \((Y,Y')\,.\) It guarantees continuity of the numerator in \eqref{defxi}.
-By the continuous mapping theorem, dependence measures that can be represented as continuous functionals of \((Y_n,Y_n')\) are continuous with respect to weak convergence of the Markov products; see Section \ref{secmeaexpl} for continuity results on a measure of explainability.
+\begin{remark} \begin{enumerate}[(a)] \item Condition \eqref{ThmCont1} of Theorem \ref{ThmCont} states that the sequence of Markov products \((Y_n,Y_n')\) converges in distribution to \((Y,Y').\) It guarantees continuity of the numerator in \eqref{defxi}.
+By the continuous mapping theorem, dependence measures that can be represented as continuous functionals of \((Y,Y')\) are continuous with respect to weak convergence of the Markov products; see Section \ref{secmeaexpl} for continuity results on a measure of explainability.
 A similar continuity condition as in \eqref{ThmCont1} is given in \citet[Proposition 8]{deb2020b} for the kernel partial correlation coefficient.
-In Section \ref{sec2}, we provide several sufficient conditions for weak convergence of \((Y_n,Y_n')\) to \((Y,Y')\,.\) In particular, we show by Theorem \ref{Cont.MainThm} that, under an additional continuity assumption on the conditional distributions \(Y_n\mid \XX_n = \xx\,,\) weak convergence of \((\XX_n,Y)\) to \((\XX,Y)\) implies weak convergence of the associated Markov products.

-Note that condition \eqref{ThmCont1} is neither sufficient nor necessary for weak convergence of the random vectors \((\XX_n,Y_n)\) to \((\XX,Y)\,,\) see Examples \ref{ex2nsuf} and \ref{ex2nnec} below.

-Consequently, Chatterjee's rank correlation underlies a different mode of convergence compared to measures of concordance such as Kendall's tau or Spearman's rho. \item Condition \eqref{ThmCont2} of Theorem \ref{ThmCont} states that the ranges of the distribution functions \(F_{Y_n}\) converge for Lebesgue-almost all points to the range of the limiting distribution function \(F_Y\,.\) It guarantees that the denominator in \eqref{defxi} converges.
-Note that this condition is neither necessary nor sufficient for weak convergences of \((Y_n)_{n \in \mathbb{N}}\) to \(Y\), see \cite[Examples 2.19 and 2.20]{Ansari-2021}.
-Typical approximations of distribution functions satisfy the concept of range convergence, see \cite[Examples 2.18]{Ansari-2021}.
+In Section \ref{sec2}, we provide several sufficient conditions for weak convergence of \((Y_n,Y_n')\) to \((Y,Y').\) In particular, we show by Theorem \ref{Cont.MainThm} that, under an additional continuity assumption on the conditional distributions \(Y_n\mid \XX_n = \xx,\) weak convergence of \((Y_n,\XX_n)\) to \((Y,\XX)\) implies weak convergence of the associated Markov products.
+Note that condition \eqref{ThmCont1} is neither sufficient nor necessary for weak convergence of the random vectors \((Y_n,\XX_n)\) to \((Y,\XX)\); see Examples \ref{ex2nsuf} and \ref{ex2nnec} below.
+Consequently, Chatterjee's rank correlation underlies a different mode of convergence compared to measures of concordance such as Kendall's tau or Spearman's rho. \item Condition \eqref{ThmCont2} of Theorem \ref{ThmCont} states that the ranges of the distribution functions \(F_{Y_n}\) converge for Lebesgue-almost all points to the range of the limiting distribution function \(F_Y.\) It guarantees that the denominator in \eqref{defxi} converges.
+Note that this condition is neither necessary nor sufficient for weak convergences of \((Y_n)_{n \in \mathbb{N}}\) to \(Y\); see \citet[Examples 2.19 and 2.20]{Ansari-2021}.
+Typical approximations of distribution functions satisfy the concept of range convergence; see \citet[Examples 2.18]{Ansari-2021}.
 If all \(Y_n\) and \(Y\) have a continuous distribution function, then condition \eqref{ThmCont2} is trivially fulfilled. \end{enumerate} \end{remark}